Evie-ey/tabulator/README.md

 2. # TabPane component
 ## Usage
 #Tab component
-The tab component accepts children that are of TabPane component.
+The tab component accepts children that are of type TabPane component.
 The following props are accepted by Tab component
 1. InitialActive:number
 2. active: string and onActiveChange: function.